Google Project Aristotle: How to build more effective teams

 This is important both at a professional and personal level.
 Getting to know your employees’ strengths will help you give better feedback and show them you have a genuine interest in their career.
 Managers who know their employees’ strengths are 71% more likely to have people who are engaged and energized.
 Showing them you’re taking an interest in their career and professional goals will help you gain a loyal workforce.

+Managing teams today is a tough job, and they rarely get the support they need to succeed.
 Just like your employees, offering regular trainings on key skills will keep managers engaged and motivated to improve their management strategies.
-A few topics that every management training program should include:
+Here are a few topics that every management training program should include: